Fokke-/bartender.js/README.md

 ### async Bartender.close(bar?: BartenderBar | string): Promise<BartenderBar | null>

 Close bar.
 If bar is undefined, the topmost bar will be closed.
+Resolves after the bar has closed.

 | Argument | Type                                | Default | Description          |
 | -------- | ----------------------------------- | ------- | -------------------- |